Special events to look forward to

 You can often find CI doing outreach and partner events and vice versa.
 Some groups even use CI as a host for some of their own programs.

-Birding enthusiasts Larry and Sharon Williams lead bird walks along hiking trails at various locations around the region.
+Soar will be using CI's grounds and trails in May and November.
+Walks start at 8am at the Visitor Center and are free to all.
 Participants should wear comfortable walking shoes and may bring identification books and binoculars.
 Free.

 Check their Calendar of Events to find the location for specific dates, or email them at: info@natureandcultureinstitute.org.